jordie-lang/jordie-lang/README.md

 ## Installation

-Install using command `pip install jordie-lang`

-Alternatively, download the source here and run the command `python install.py`
+Download the source here and run the command `sudo ./install.sh`

 ## Contributing